bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 ## Tools namespaces resource quota recommendations

-Every product in a cluster is provided a license plate and a namespace for each environment (i.e., dev, test, prod).
+Every product in a cluster is provided a license plate and a namespace for each environment (dev, test, prod).
 These products also have a **tools** namespace defined as `<license>-tools`, where tooling such as Jenkins are deployed.

 As of writing, there is a discrepancy between compute resources (especially CPU) requested compared to actual usage.

-Jenkins instances in tools namespaces across the cluster are requesting much more resources than they are utilizing on average.
+On average, Jenkins instances in tools namespaces across the cluster are requesting much more resources than they are utilizing.
 These overcommitted Jenkins instances are one of the largest contributors to this over-allocation problem.

 In short, the recommendation is to lower compute resource requests and leverage resource limits in a burstable fashion.